heuer/segno/docs/serializers.rst

     >>> qr.save('neil-young-5.svgz', color=(8, 90, 117))

-If the QR Code should be serialized to a buffer, use the ``kind`` parameter to specify the output format.
+If the QR Code should be serialized to a buffer, use the :paramref:`kind <segno.QRCode.save.kind>`  parameter to specify the output format.
 Please note that some serializers write bytes while others write strings, see :py:meth:`segno.QRCode.save` for details.

 .. code-block:: python